 But just like any habit, it takes time and effort to create.
 We must repeatedly and consciously practice thankfulness every day until it becomes automatic.
 Then we will enjoy the many benefits of a lifestyle of gratitude.

-The following gift is free to download, no email is required.
+The following Bible verse card deck is a gift and is free to download, no email is required.
 It is a reminder that Gratitude is important every day.

 - Greater Good from Berkeley Education

 - Wikipedia – “a snowball effect is a process that starts from an initial state of small significance and builds upon itself, becoming larger … The common analogy is with the rolling of a snowball down a snow-covered hillside.
 As it rolls the ball will pick up more snow, gaining more mass and surface area, … as it rolls along.

 - Harvard Health Education